 William Shakespeare had once said – one touch of nature makes the whole world kin.
 It was Shakespeare who had also said – fishes live in the sea, as men do a-land; the great ones eat up the little ones.
 How ruthlessly true!!
 It’s so disheartening to see enthusiastic travelers are now searching for doom tourism on Google.
 To make it worse, there are several places in India that fall into this search.
-With a heavy heart, we’ve listed down 10 places in India to visit before they disappear from our map.
+With a heavy heart, we’ve listed down Tourist Places in India: Doom Tourism Edition.

 What is doom tourism?

-Doom Tourism involves special ecological places of importance which are now threatened and are on the verge of disappearance from our planet.
-For example – great coral reef, Australia.
-This is one of the many prominent places on this planet, which are on the brink of being wiped off, thanks to the global warming and man-made disasters!
+Doom Tourism involves special ecological places of importance which are now threatened and are on the verge of disappearance from our planet or will be in the near future.
+For example – Great Coral Reef, Australia.
+This is one of the many prominent places on this planet, which are on the brink of being wiped off, thanks to the global warming or/and man-made disasters!
 The trend of visiting these places before they disappear is fast catching on, which is now known as doom tourism.

 Remember the Kedarnath floods in 2013?

 Even though it was a natural calamity, but we had triggered the disaster.
 Almost 199 hydro power projects are operational in Uttarakhand, of which 69 hydro power projects are operational in the Alaknanda-Bhagirathi basin alone.
 The exploitation of rivers through dams, unethical practices of several construction companies and the growing avarice of all stakeholders involved resulted in such a catastrophe.
 This natural disaster was a direct warning from the Mother Nature, a few more days the calamity had sustained and Kedarnath would have surely been wiped out from our map.

 That being said, in this post, we have listed down 10 places in India to visit before they disappear from our map.
 Chances are your grandchildren would only know about those doom tourism places from history books and videos.